ETF Investing Guide 2025: Beginner

 Ethereum ETFs

-• Spot Ethereum ETFs: Direct ethereum exposure through ETF structure
+• Spot Ethereum ETFs: Direct ethereum access via ETF structure

 • Ethereum Staking ETFs: Ethereum with staking rewards

-• Smart Contract ETFs: Companies utilizing ethereum smart contracts
+• Smart Contract ETFs: Companies utilising ethereum smart contracts

 Crypto vs Traditional ETFs